mcharper/nextlify/content/projects.md

     sector: Automotive
     contractType: F
     synopsis: >
-      Hired for 6 months (extended to 9) with a co-developer to design and develop a vehicle tracking system

-      for use by Highways England - a tablet application for roadside use by traffic officers, and a portal for control

-      room monitors to map incidents in real time.
+      Hired for 6 months (extended to 9) with a co-developer to design and develop a vehicle tracking system for use by Highways England: a tablet application for roadside use by traffic officers, and a portal for control room monitors to map incidents in real time around the regions.
     duration: 9
     skills:
       - React